IAreKyleW00t/advent-of-code/README.md

 ## License

-Solutions are available for use under the [Apache-2.0](LICENSE) license.
-Advent of Code puzzles, solutions, and inputs are not included as [part of their policy](https://adventofcode.com/about#faq_copying).
+Solution code is available for public use under the [Apache-2.0](LICENSE) license.
+Advent of Code puzzle text, solutions, and inputs are not included as [part of their policy](https://adventofcode.com/about#faq_copying).